Medicine Hat College LLM/Gen AI Stance

 - evaluate overall student experience based on Gen AI usage.

-Second principle: Instructors remain responsible for conducting themselves according to the highest standards of academic integrity in their use of Gen AI tools.
+SECOND PRINCIPLE: Instructors remain responsible for conducting themselves according to the highest standards of academic integrity in their use of Gen AI tools.

-Instructors maintain responsibility and accountability for materials created for MHC usage.
+- Instructors maintain responsibility and accountability for materials created for MHC usage.

-Instructors will be supported in their decisions pertaining to Gen AI usage in their teaching.
+- Instructors will be supported in their decisions pertaining to Gen AI usage in their teaching.

-Once established under the digital learning strategy, instructors will be responsible to use the MHC Information Technology Services (ITS) approved software.
+- Once established under the digital learning strategy, instructors will be responsible to use the MHC Information Technology Services (ITS) approved software.

-Third principle: As with all learning technologies, instructors have autonomy to decide whether they will use a Gen AI tool in their teaching.
+THIRD PRINCIPLE: As with all learning technologies, instructors have autonomy to decide whether they will use a Gen AI tool in their teaching.

-Instructors have the choice to integrate or not integrate Gen AI tools in their individual courses and/or programs.
+- Instructors have the choice to integrate or not integrate Gen AI tools in their individual courses and/or programs.

-Fourth principle: Staff remain responsible for conducting themselves according to the highest standards of the data management policy in their use of any of the Gen AI tools.
+FOURTH PRINCIPLE: Staff remain responsible for conducting themselves according to the highest standards of the data management policy in their use of any of the Gen AI tools.

-Staff maintain responsibility and accountability for materials created for MHC using Gen AI tools.
+- Staff maintain responsibility and accountability for materials created for MHC using Gen AI tools.

-When applicable, staff have the responsibility to avail themselves of supports to ensure understanding about what Gen AI tools are, how they work, and the opportunities and challenges they entail.
+- When applicable, staff have the responsibility to avail themselves of supports to ensure understanding about what Gen AI tools are, how they work, and the opportunities and challenges they entail.

-Once established under the digital learning strategy, staff will be responsible to use the MHC Information Technology Services (ITS) approved software.
+- Once established under the digital learning strategy, staff will be responsible to use the MHC Information Technology Services (ITS) approved software.

-Fifth principle: Students remain responsible for maintaining academic rigour and availing themselves of supports to ensure understanding about Gen AI tools, how they work, and the opportunities and challenges they entail.
+FIFTH PRINCIPLE: Students remain responsible for maintaining academic rigour and availing themselves of supports to ensure understanding about Gen AI tools, how they work, and the opportunities and challenges they entail.

-Students must maintain academic integrity as listed in the MHC calendar.
-Students should understand implications and consequences of academic integrity infractions.
+- Students must maintain academic integrity as listed in the MHC calendar.

-Students are responsible for understanding and complying with instructors’ explicit expectations pertaining to Gen AI usage, respect limits established about the use of Gen AI tools in assessment tasks and follow Gen AI expectations as set out in course outlines.
+- Students are responsible for understanding and complying with instructors’ explicit expectations pertaining to Gen AI usage, respect limits established about the use of Gen AI tools in assessment tasks and follow Gen AI expectations as set out in course outlines.

-Once established under the digital learning strategy, students will be responsible to use the MHC Information Technology Services (ITS) approved software.
+- Once established under the digital learning strategy, students will be responsible to use the MHC Information Technology Services (ITS) approved software.

 Decisions regarding the use of LLM/Gen AI tools in courses will remain with instructors based on the type of course, learning objectives, and assessments.
 Some instructors may allow or encourage these tools, some may limit their use to certain courses or assessments, and some may ban them.